 MORE MIDWIVES - The whole story

-Every year there are 4.3 million cases of preventable maternal deaths worldwide.
+Each year, there are 4.3 million cases of preventable maternal mortality worldwide.

-To ensure the health of women worldwide, it is essential to invest more money in midwifery by 2035.
-Every day, around 800 women die from preventable causes related to pregnancy and childbirth.
+To ensure the health of women worldwide, it is crucial to invest more money in midwifery by 2035.
+Approximately 800 women die daily from preventable causes related to pregnancy and childbirth.

-According to the WHO¹, if midwives are trained according to international standards and midwifery work includes counseling, more than 80% of all maternal deaths, stillbirths and neonatal deaths, as well as serious illnesses, could be avoided.
+According to the WHO¹, if midwives are trained to international standards and midwifery includes counseling, more than 80% of all maternal deaths, stillbirths, newborn deaths, and severe illnesses could be avoided.

-Midwives can provide about 90% of this care and advice, according to the WHO, but they make up less than 10% of the global workforce.
-The gap between low-income and high- and middle-income countries is projected to widen by 2030, increasing inequality.
-The world currently needs 900,000 more midwives!
+According to the WHO, midwives can provide about 90% of this care and counseling, yet they account for less than 10% of the global workforce.
+The gap between low-income countries and high and middle-income countries is projected to widen by 2030, exacerbating inequality.
+The world currently needs an additional 900,000 midwives!

-Perhaps this is not comprehensible in this country on these scales.
-Anyone who has ever experienced the care of a midwife knows that this is essential.
-The parents, family, the child (from stories) and we midwives remember these special, beautiful, perhaps also stressful moments of birth and pregnancy for the rest of our lives.
-However, our work does not just consist of making these moments possible.
+Perhaps this is not understandable in these dimensions in this country.
+Anyone who has had the experience of midwifery care knows that it is essential.
+Parents, family, the child (from stories), and we midwives remember these special, beautiful, perhaps also challenging moments of a birth and pregnancy for a lifetime.
+However, our work is not limited to enabling these moments.

-A society lives from its healthy mothers and children.
-That is why the message “MORE MIDWIVES” is so important to me.
-To make this possible, we need recognition from the state and society.
-Actually, for exactly what we do: “competent, expert and compassionate care for pregnant women, newborns and families”.
+A society thrives on its healthy mothers and children.
+That's why the message "MORE MIDWIVES" is so important to me.
+To make this possible, it requires recognition from the state and society.
+Essentially for exactly what we do: "competent, knowledgeable, and compassionate care for pregnant women, newborns, and families."

 ¹ https://www.who.int/teams/maternal-newborn-child-adolescent-health-and-ageing/maternal-health/midwifery/maternal-health-83-percent-midwifery-care